ibexa/documentation-user/docs/publishing/publishing.md

 ### Autosave

-eZ Platform comes with an Autosave feature that helps you preserve your work in an event of a failure while you edit a content item or product description.
+While you edit a Content item or product, eZ Platform saves your work automatically to help you preserve the progress in an event of a failure.
-To recover your work, open the most recent draft in the **Versions** tab of the content item or product description.
+To recover your work, open the most recent draft in the **Versions** tab of the Content item.
 Alternatively, open the most recent draft of your work on the **My dashboard** page, the **Drafts** table.

-The feature is enabled by default, and set to save a draft of your work every 60 seconds.
+Autosave is enabled by default, and set to save a draft every 60 seconds.
-You can toggle Autosave or change the time between saving attempts in **User settings**, by changing the values in the **Autosave draft** and **Autosave interval** fields.
+You can toggle autosave or change the time between saving attempts in **User settings**, by changing the values in the **Autosave draft** and **Autosave interval** fields.

 ### Content versions